Bliss (The Powerpuff Girls): Reception

 Charles Pulliam-Moore of io9 stated that the character is different from the other temporary additions to the Powerpuff trio such as Princess Morbucks, Bunny, and Bullet the Squirrel, all who existed to teach the original girls moral lessons before they left the group to pursue their own destinies.
 While Bliss does not appear to him in that way, he expressed that he felt that the story of The Power of Four made him question whether the new reboot was a good idea in the first place.
-Moore stated that he felt that while he watched the movie that Bliss was meant to be a person of color, he stated: "The more you see Bliss go through the process of losing control of herself and then becoming a physical threat, the more glaringly apparent it becomes that, unlike her sisters, Bliss is coded as a person of color.
-Everything about Bliss is designed to set her apart from the three original Powerpuff Girls.
-One imagines it’s to signal that she’s a new kind of Powerpuff meant to be more reflective of the show’s diverse audience.
-She’s taller, has skin a shade of brown that’s deeper than a tan, purple eyes, and electric blue hair.
-Bliss reads as distinctly non-white and decidedly multi-ethnic."
-In Moore's opinion so was the creation of Bliss a means for the creators of the show to wink at the non-white audience that has watched the show for years and express their recognition of them as watchers.
-Despite this, he felt that he was disappointed in the fact that the first non-white Powerpuff girl had been introduced as an emotionally unstable time-bomb who isn't capable of putting her feelings together properly to act as a regular superhero like the others.
+Moore stated that he felt that while he watched the movie that Bliss was meant to be a person of color, he stated:

+In Moore's opinion, the creation of Bliss was a means for the creators of the show to wink at the non-white audience that has watched the show for years and express their recognition of them as watchers.
+Despite this, he felt that he was disappointed in the fact that the first non-white Powerpuff girl had been introduced as an emotionally unstable time-bomb who is not capable of putting her feelings together properly to act as a regular superhero like the others.
 He stated that the portrayal of black and Latina women as hot-headed is a stereotype he is all too used to seeing in media.
 He finished his article with; "In a lot of ways, Bliss feels like a collection of well-intentioned afterthoughts that would have worked better earlier on in the series."
-Toya Delazy acknowledged the criticism of the character, and stated that she believed the negative reception had not been as major as the positive she had received, as well as that she did not think of the character as meaning to imply or enforce any harmful ideas about black women and that her own feelings on it simply was that it was a cartoon that didn't need to necessarily be analyzed to that depth.
+Toya Delazy acknowledged the criticism of the character, and stated that she believed the negative reception had not been as major as the positive she had received, as well as that she did not think of the character as meaning to imply or enforce any harmful ideas about black women and that her own feelings on it simply was that it was a cartoon that did not need to necessarily be analyzed to that depth.